vsRushy/Research-Input_Combos/docs/index.md

 <img src="Images/image2.gif" width="570px">
 <img src="Images/image3.gif" width="570px">

-Between the two images above, we can say that there is the first important factor that differentiates different combo types: the time.
+Between the two images above, we can say that there is the **first main factor** that differentiates different combo types: **the time**.

 In the first image, the timing is not important at all.
 And in the second image, the combo is determined by the timing of the user.